Akitiq Sanguya

-Akitiq Sanguya (1935) is an Inuit sculptor from Clyde River/Kangiqtugaapik.
+Akitiq Sanguya (1935) is an Inuk sculptor from Clyde River/Kangiqtugaapik.

 Her work is included in the collections of the Musée national des beaux-arts du Québec and the Winnipeg Art Gallery (on loan from Government of Nunavut Fine Art Collection).

 Introduction

-Akitiq Sanguya is an Inuit artist from Clyde River, located in the east of Canada's largest island, Baffin Island.
+Akitiq Sanguya is an Inuk artist from Clyde River, located in the east of Canada's largest island, Baffin Island.
 Inuit artists like Akitiq have become an integral part in the preservation of their culture and beliefs.
 In addition, art allows Akitiq to support herself while portraying her Inuit culture.